penguineer/ansible-role-flipper_zero_desktop/README.md

-# Ansible Role: flipper_zero_debian
+# Ansible Role: flipper_zero_desktop

-> Set up [Flipper Zero](https://flipperzero.one/) in a Debian(-based) environment.
+> Set up [Flipper Zero](https://flipperzero.one/) desktop environment.

-This rule installs the necessary udev rules and downloads qFlipper into a Debian-based environment.
+This rule installs the necessary udev rules and downloads qFlipper for a Desktop environment.

 ## Usage